greasemonkey/greasemonkey/test/README.md

     $ npm run-script testonce

 To run the tests exactly once.
+Further, you can run:

+    $ npm run-script coverage

+To generate a code coverage report.